On out-of-equilibrium phenomena in pseudogap phase of complex SYK+U model

 More generally, for any convex function $F$, the following quantity

-is conserved under the Vlasov dynamics, which was discussed and followed by the stability analysis of such coarse-grained distributions in \cite{Yamaguchi2004}.
+is conserved under the Vlasov dynamics.
+However, as was pointed out in \cite{Levin2014}, at the coarse-grained level, the evolution ends and the asymptotic distribution function $\overline{f}$ appears and one can show that it can be described in terms of the Lyndenn-Bell distribution.
+The resulting distribution function feels the initial conditions and the moments of coarse-grained distribution are not conserved (in compare with fine-grained one) \cite{chavanis2022kinetic}.
+The properties of such distributions, in particular, stability analysis is intensively studied from the early works \cite{Yamaguchi2004}.
 In addition to described above properties of the Vlasov equation, we would like to emphasize that systems with LRI admit weak ergodicity breaking, which was discussed in \cite{Benetti2012,Figueiredo2014}.

 Considering all the above, we map these statements onto our case and propose that the SYK+U model in the pseudogap phase exhibits weak ergodicity breaking too and the underlying mechanism is related to the emergent integrability of the Vlasov equation.